drwpow/pow.rs/src/content/blog/bazel-is-incompatible-with-javascript.md

 categories: ["dev"]
 ---

-[Bazel](https://bazel.build/) is an open source fork of Google’s internal tooling, Blaze, that I’ve had the misfortune of fighting with for the past year.
+[Bazel](https://bazel.build/) is an open source fork of Google’s internal tooling, Blaze, that I’ve had the misfortune of fighting with for over 2 years.
 It promises a mouthwatering smorgasboard of:

 - Incremental builds
 - Build caching